nestoralvaro/JBI_Pharmacovigilance/661_CrowdFlower_Expert/Readme.md

 ## Fields
 The annotated fields are:
 * **tweet_ID**: Indicates the ID of the tweet.
 This unique identifier can be used to retrieve the tweet (some tweets could have been removed).
-* **Annotation**: "1" if the tweet was annotated as a "first-hand experience tweet", and "0" otherwise.
+* **Annotation**: The annotation will be "1" if the tweet was annotated as a "first-hand experience tweet", and "0" otherwise.